ezrahkirui/ezra-kiplangat/README.md

 <img src="banner.jpg" width="400" alt="Ezra Kiplangat Portfolio Banner">

 ### 🚀 Professional Summary
 I am a **Web Developer** and **BSc.
-Information Technology** student at **Dedan Kimathi University of Technology (DeKUT)**.
-I currently maintain a **GPA of [Insert Your GPA, e.g., 3.6/4.0]**, focusing on developing clean, functional, and user-centered digital experiences.
+Information Technology** student at **Dedan Kimathi University of Technology (DeKUT)**, focusing on developing clean, functional, and user-centered digital experiences.
 This space serves as a live look at my journey, my skills, and the projects I’ve brought to life.

 ---